 Derek Kilmer currently serves as United States Representative for the residents of Washington’s 6th Congressional District.

 Derek is the co-founder of the Congressional Puget Sound Recovery Caucus, a group of representatives focused on the restoration of Puget Sound.
-He has also introduced legislation to address changes in the ocean’s chemistry (known as ocean acidification) which threaten the region’s shellfish industry and fisheries.
+He has been a leader in the effort to combat climate change and ocean acidification.
+Derek is part of the Climate Solutions Caucus and has introduced legislation to address changes in the ocean’s chemistry (known as ocean acidification) which threaten the region’s shellfish industry and fisheries.
+Derek has also been active in supporting our national parks and sponsored a bill to reduce the maintenance backlog in our park system.
+For that work, Derek received the National Park Heritage Award from the National Parks Conservation Association.

 Derek started his career as a business consultant for McKinsey & Company, assisting Washington state businesses, non-profits, and government agencies efforts to run more efficiently.